Skip to main content

 1

-Ask the child to pick a number-brick from the bowl and read the number aloud.
+The child picks a number-brick from the bowl and reads the number aloud.

 2